 - Mezedhopoleio Serves mezedhes (small dishes, like tapas); an ouzerie is similar but serves a round of ouzo with a round of mezedhes.

-Easter feasts feature tender roasted lamb and kreatotourta (meat pies), and red-dyed boiled eggs decorate tsoureki (brioche-style bread).
+Easter feasts feature tender roasted lamb, kreatotourta (meat pies) and kokoretsi (grilled innards wrapped in intestines), and red-dyed boiled eggs decorate tsoureki (brioche-style bread).
 Spring brings edible wild plants, herbs and artichokes.